-Taking home the top score out of the entire group, the Oculus Rift, Oculus Go, and the Acer all tied for the top score of 9 out of 10 in this metric.
+Taking home the top score out of the entire group, the Oculus Go, the Vive Pro, and the Acer AH101-D8EY all tied for the top score of 9 out of 10 in this metric.

 The Go is one of the most user-friendly headsets that we have seen, being one of the first standalone headsets.
 This product has built-in speakers, as well as the option to easily plug in a pair of headphones for improved sound quality.
 All you need to do is power it up and put it on and you are all set to enter the virtual world of your choice.
 It has a power button and volume controls on the headset itself, but these are almost impossible to hit inadvertently.

 Also, the Go is a fully-standalone headset, meaning that you don't need to insert your phone or plug it into a tether, making it much less work to get set up than almost any other headset that we have tested to date.

-The Rift also has integrated headphones built in, circumventing the need to attach an external pair.
-This model is also exceptionally easy to use once the initial setup has been completed, only requiring you to don the headset in view of the sensors.
+The Vive Pro also has integrated headphones built in, circumventing the need to attach an external pair.
+This pair is also exceptionally easy to use once the initial setup has been completed, only requiring you to don them in view of the sensors.

-Ranking behind the pair of Oculus headsets and the Acer, the HTC Vive, the Mirage Solo, and the PlayStation VR all received and 8 out of 10 for their excellent performances.
+Ranking behind the Oculus headset and the Acer, the HTC Vive, the Mirage Solo, and the PlayStation VR all received and 8 out of 10 for their excellent performances.
 The Vive and the PSVR both have an audio port to plug in external headphones if you want the full VR experience, but also will play sound through the computer or TV speakers if headphones are not connected.
 However, we did find that the earbuds are more likely to be pulled out accidentally when using the Vive compared to the PlayStation VR.